 Accounting - AAS

 The Instructional Program

 Accounting majors are required to complete a course which allows them to master a commercial-accounting computerized software program.
-The program is further strengthened by courses in English, mathematics, humanities, and the social sciences, and students may satisfy personal professional interests by taking additional courses in accounting, computers, business management, or liberal arts and sciences.
+Students may satisfy personal professional interests by taking additional courses in accounting, computers, business management, or liberal arts and sciences.

 SUNY Curriculum Code: 0630